Tuesday, October 28, 2025

 How to use NOT IN in SQL

-Let’s continue with our remarketing campaign.
-Suppose, now we need to get a list of customers that live in states other than New York.
+Let’s continue with the remarketing campaign example.
+Suppose now you need to get a list of customers that live in other states aside from New York.

 SELECT